Blow Molding

 Applications

-- Automotive fuel tanks and fluid reservoirs
+- Automotive washer fluid reservoirs

-- HVAC and automotive air ducts
+- HVAC/automotive air ducts

 When to Choose Blow Molding